lbl-srg/modelica-buildings/userGuide/source/workArounds.rst

 Thus, the composite model has the same :term:`valve authority` and mass flow rate, but a nonlinear equation can be avoided.

 For more details, see the
-`User's Guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Actuators_UsersGuide.html>`_ of the actuator package.
+`User's Guide of the actuator package <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Actuators_UsersGuide.html>`_.